-The City of Pasadena has an agreement in place with the City of Glendale to provide up to 6,000 acre-feet of recycled water annually to Pasadena from the Los Angeles-Glendale Water Reclamation plant.
+The Pasadena Non-Potable Water Project is formerly known as the Recycled Water Project.
+The City of Pasadena has an agreement in place with the City of Glendale to provide up to 6,000 acre-feet of non-potable water annually to Pasadena from the Los Angeles-Glendale Water Reclamation plant.
 This water is tertiary treated through a three-step process imitating nature’s own cleaning processes.
-The Los Angeles-Glendale Water Reclamation plant processes 20 million gallons of recycled water each day!
-The recycled water produced is shared between the Los Angeles Department of Water and Power (LADWP) and the City of Glendale as cooling water by the Glendale Steam Power Plant and for irrigation at Griffith Park, in freeway landscaping, local cemeteries, at nearby golf courses and parks.
+The Los Angeles-Glendale Water Reclamation plant processes 20 million gallons of non-potable water each day!
+The non-potable water produced is shared between the Los Angeles Department of Water and Power (LADWP) and the City of Glendale as cooling water by the Glendale Steam Power Plant and for irrigation at Griffith Park, in freeway landscaping, local cemeteries, at nearby golf courses and parks.

 The Public Draft Environmental Impact Report (EIR ) for the Pasadena Non-Potable Water Project is now available for public review on this webpage (see links below), and on the city's Department of Planning and Community Development website.